microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-assign-azureadroles.md

 ### Request

 Replace `e77cbb23-0ff2-4e18-819c-690f58269752` with the value of the **id** of the **IT Helpdesk (User)** security group.
 This **principalId** identifies the assignee of eligibility to the User Administrator role.
-The roleDefinitionId `fe930be7-5e62-47db-91af-98c3a49a38b1` is the global template identifier for the User Administrator role in Microsoft Entra ID.
+The roleDefinitionId `fe930be7-5e62-47db-91af-98c3a49a38b1` is the global template identifier for the Microsoft Entra *User Administrator* role.

 # [HTTP](#tab/http)